Next Chapter

 Account receivable age percentage

-Based on the percentage of accounts receivable method, which estimates the cost of bad debts, companies make a list of receivable ages that varies depending on each policies.
+Based on the percentage of accounts receivable method, which estimates the cost of bad debts, companies make a list of receivable ages that varies depending on each policy.
 For instance, Great Bobby Ltd has a list of receivables with estimated bad debts.

 Age of receivable